BroadbandForum/obbaa/docs/aggregator/index.md

 The \"Aggregator\" software component provides the interface between the request processing components in the BAA Core and the NBI Adapters.
-The exposed by the Aggregator toward the NBI Adpaters is a java interface.
+The interface exposed by the Aggregator toward the NBI Adapters is a java interface.
 By providing this interface, the Aggregator adds architectural value by:

 -   Masking the differences in various protocols within the NBI layer.
-    Decoupling the Northbound protocol from the BAA Core.
+    Decoupling the Northbound protocol from the BAA Core

--   Hiding the specific implementation of the BAA Core processing components.
+-   Hiding the specific implementation of the BAA Core processing components

--   Assisting in improving the availability of BAA Core processing components.
+-   Assisting in improving the availability of BAA Core processing components

 The functionality provided by the Aggregator includes the ability to:

-1. Redirect requests coming from the NBI Adapter to appropriate request processing component within the BAA Core.
+1. Redirect requests coming from the NBI Adapter to appropriate request processing component within the BAA Core

-2. Forward notifications to SDN-C/OSS elements via the NBI Adapter.
+2. Forward notifications to SDN-C/OSS elements via the NBI Adapter

 **Tip:** Requests and notifications that are directed to the BAA Core layer for administration of the BAA layer and management and control of devices use the YANG module \"bbf-obbaa-network-manager.yang\".
 When manipulating the managed device, requests and notifications use the mount point \"yangmnt:mount-point managed-device\" named \"root\" for that managed device.